New device could expand Maine hospital capacity

 Maine medical doctors and medical equipment companies are developing a tent-like device that converts a hospital stretcher into a negative pressure chamber.
 Like a negative pressure room, it's designed to contain contagious viruses like COVID from spreading.

-The Collapsible Aerolite Particle Enclosure (or CAPE) can be used to contain infectious viruses and one day could be deployed to medical facilities not only in Maine but across the country.
+The Collapsible Aerolite Particle Enclosure (CAPE) can be used to contain infectious viruses and one day could be deployed to medical facilities not only in Maine but across the country.

 Patient trials are currently underway at Maine Medical Center for the new device that could be a game-changer for hospitals squeezed by an onslaught of COVID cases.